awesopage/awesopage/README.md

 - To stop the services, run `node scripts/local-services stop`.
 - To reset the services (all volumes will be deleted), run `node scripts/local-services reset`.
 - To tail logs of the services, run `node scripts/local-services logs`.
-- CockroachDB Console is at http://localhost:4920.
+- CockroachDB Console will be at http://localhost:4920.

 ### Manage database models (Prisma)